arielsalminen/ResponsiveSlides.js/README.md

  * Captions and other html-elements supported inside slides
  * Separate pagination and next/prev controls
  * Possibility to choose where the controls append to
+ * Possibility to randomize the order of the slides
+ * Can be paused while hovering slideshow and/or controls
  * Images can be wrapped inside links
  * Optional 'before' and 'after' callbacks